 Retrieving the Editor Data

-Unlike in Framed Editing, the data edited with CKEditor is not placed inside a
+Unlike in classic editing, the data edited with CKEditor is not placed inside a

-<textarea> when using Inline Editing.
-It is instead present directly in the page DOM.
-Because of this, it is the job of your application to retrieve the data and manipulate it for saving.
+<textarea> when using inline editing.
+It is present directly in the page DOM structure instead.
+It is thus the job of your application to retrieve the data and manipulate it for saving.

-To retrieve the editor data, simply call the CKEDITOR.editor.getData method of the editor instance.
-For the above examples, this would look like the following:
+To retrieve the editor data, call the CKEDITOR.editor.getData method of the editor instance.
+For the examples above, this would look like the following:

 <script> var data = CKEDITOR.instances.editable.getData(); // Your code to save "data", usually through Ajax. </script>